msanatan/msanatan.github.io/blog/2020/accessing-nodejs-modules-with-create-react-app-and-electron/index.md

 Now in your app directory, let's install a few more packages:

-<a rel="nofollow noopener" target="_blank" href="https://www.electronjs.org/">Electron</a> which is used to build the app
+<a rel="nofollow noopener noreferrer" target="_blank" href="https://www.electronjs.org">Electron</a> which is used to build the app

 ```console
 npm i --save-dev electron
 ```

-<a rel="nofollow noopener" target="_blank" href="https://github.com/kimmobrunfeldt/concurrently">Concurrently</a> and <a rel="nofollow noopener" target="_blank" href="https://github.com/jeffbski/wait-on">Wait-on</a> which are helper utilities we use in our scripts to develop Electron apps with a debugger.
+<a rel="nofollow noopener noreferrer" target="_blank" href="https://github.com/kimmobrunfeldt/concurrently">Concurrently</a> and <a rel="nofollow noopener noreferrer" target="_blank" href="https://github.com/jeffbski/wait-on">Wait-on</a> which are helper utilities we use in our scripts to develop Electron apps with a debugger.

 ```console
 npm i --save-dev concurrently wait-on
 ```

-<a rel="nofollow noopener" target="_blank" href="https://github.com/harrysolovay/rescripts">Rescripts</a> which is used to modify `create-react-app`'s webpack configuration, without ejecting the app.
+<a rel="nofollow noopener noreferrer" target="_blank" href="https://github.com/harrysolovay/rescripts">Rescripts</a> which is used to modify `create-react-app`'s webpack configuration, without ejecting the app.
 We need this to access Node.js libraries.

 ```console
 npm i --save-dev @rescripts/cli @rescripts/rescript-env